IssamLaribi/leetcode-solutions/README.md

 # LeetCode Solutions

-This repository contains my personal solutions to LeetCode problems, written in Python, JavaScript, C++ and C#.
+This repository contains my personal solutions to LeetCode problems, written in Python, JavaScript, Bash Script, C++ and C#.
 Each solution is organized by problem number and difficulty level (Easy, Medium, Hard).

 ## 📁 Folder Structure